CES 2019: Chinese tech firms lay lower amid trade tensions

 Internet company Baidu last year hosted a flashy event touting its self-driving software, but this year is sticking to a more conventional booth.
 E-commerce giant Alibaba is eschewing the big outdoor tent it helped erect last year in favor of quieter meetings marketing its voice assistant to business partners.
 The phone maker Xiaomi is simply skipping this year’s event altogether.

-None of them are citing rising U.S.-China tensions, but it’s hard to ignore the geopolitical backdrop — even with a 90-day “cease-fire” on tariffs set to expire in March.
+None of them are citing U.S.-China tensions as a reason, but it’s hard to ignore the geopolitical backdrop — even with a 90-day “cease-fire” on tariffs set to expire in March.
+Trump expressed a more conciliatory tone Sunday as American trade negotiators prepared to meet with their counterparts in Beijing.

 The U.S. and China have imposed import taxes on hundreds of billions of dollars of each other’s goods — and Trump has threatened more to come, including tariffs that could make devices like iPhones more expensive.
 The U.S. is also exploring new export restrictions that would target industries where China is hoping to get ahead, such as artificial intelligence and robotics.
 And the Justice Department brought charges last month against two Chinese citizens it accused of stealing American trade secrets and other sensitive information on behalf of Beijing’s main intelligence agency.